haifengl/bigdata/README.md

 :   We can cache a dataset in memory across operations, which allows
     future actions to be much faster.
-Caching is a key tool for iterative algorithms and fast interactive use.
-Caching is actually one special case of persistence that allows different storage levels, e.g. persisting the dataset on disk, persisting it in memory but as serialized Java objects (to save space), replicating it across nodes, or storing it off-heap in Tachyon[^10] @Tachyon.
+Caching is a key tool for iterative algorithms and fast interactive use cases.
+Caching is actually one special case of persistence that allows different storage levels, e.g. persisting the dataset on disk, persisting it in memory but as serialized Java objects (to save space), replicating it across nodes, or storing it off-heap in Tachyon[^8]
+    @Tachyon.
 These levels are set by passing a `StorageLevel` object to `persist()`.
 The cache() method is a shorthand for using the default storage level `StorageLevel.MEMORY_ONLY` (store deserialized objects
     in memory).

 Fault Tolerant